 A member of the editorial boards of the Journal of Bisexuality–co-editor of the journal’s special double issue on spirituality–and the Journal of Black Sexuality and Relationships, they have written about and lectured on bisexuality particularly among people of African descent.
 Dr. Herukhuti has been a Congressional Black Caucus Scholar, Bisexual Book Awards Writer of the Year, Brenda Howard Memorial Awardee, Thought Leader for the Association of Black Sexologists and Clinicians, Camp Pride Educator-in-Residence, Lambda Literary Foundation Playwriting Fellow, a fellow in the Third World Newsreel Video Production Workshop and a member of the Black Playwrights Group of the Liberation Theatre Company.

-He has taught at New York University, School of the Future, Young Adult Learning Academy, and Fielding Graduate University.
+He has taught at New York University, School of the Future, Young Adult Learning Academy, Fielding Graduate University, and Pratt Institute.
 He is currently a core faculty member in socially engaged arts and interdisciplinary studies at Goddard College and the graduate program in applied theatre in the School of Professional Studies at City University of New York (CUNY).
-At Goddard College, he co-founded the world’s first decolonial sexuality studies program dedicated to re-indigenizining and decolonizing sexuality and challenging the whiteness and Eurocentricity of the field.
+At Goddard College, he co-founded the world’s first decolonial sexuality studies program dedicated to re-indigenizing and decolonizing sexuality and challenging the whiteness and Eurocentricity of the field.

 Dr. Herukhuti reads the formal and informal processes within institutions, the dynamics of teams, and the politics of groups and assesses people’s ability to function at their best, feel good about their work, and support a diverse workplace environment.
 She offers clients the opportunity to engage in transformative learning as a path to envision the future, embrace change, overcome challenges, heal breaches, and create environments of social/ecological justice.
 Dr. Herukhuti integrates theory, methods, and solutions in human development and consciousness, organization studies, adult education, cultural studies, and systems thinking from around the world to provide an integral approach that works on multiple levels: micro/macro, individual/collective, interpersonal/systemic, and vertical/horizontal.